Wall Street crash of 1929: Background

-The "Roaring Twenties", the decade following World War I that led to the crash, was a time of wealth and excess.
-Building on post-war optimism, rural Americans migrated to the cities in vast numbers throughout the decade with hopes of finding a more prosperous life in the ever-growing expansion of America's industrial sector.
+The "Roaring Twenties", the decade following World War I, has been scholarly and biographically regarded as an era defined by wealth, luxury and excess.
+Building on post-war optimism, rural Americans migrated to the cities in vast numbers throughout the decade with hopes of finding a more prosperous life in the ever-growing expansion of America's industrial sector, pursuing means of conspicuous consumption.

-Scholars believe that such declines in the money supply caused by Federal Reserve decisions had a severely contractionary effect on output.
-Despite the inherent risk of speculation, it was widely believed that the stock market would continue to rise forever.
+Declines in the money supply caused by decisions made by the Federal Reserve decisions were beginning to have a severely contractionary effect on output.
+Despite the inherent risk of speculation, it was widely believed that the stock market would continue to rise.
 On March 25, 1929, after the Federal Reserve warned of excessive speculation, a small crash occurred as investors started to sell stocks at a rapid pace, exposing the market's shaky foundation.
 Two days later, banker Charles E. Mitchell announced that his company, the National City Bank, would provide $25 million in credit to stop the market's slide.
 Mitchell's move brought a temporary halt to the financial crisis, and call money declined from 20 to 8 percent.
 However, the American economy showed ominous signs of trouble.
 Steel production declined, construction was sluggish, automobile sales went down, and consumers were building up large debts because of easy credit.

-Despite all the economic warning signs and the market breaks in March and May 1929, stocks resumed their advance in June, and the gains continued almost unabated until early September 1929 (the Dow Jones average gained more than 20% between June and September).
+Despite these problems and the market breaks in March and May 1929, stocks resumed their advance in June, and the gains continued almost unabated until early September 1929 (the Dow Jones average gained more than 20% between June and September).
 The market had been on a nine-year run that saw the Dow Jones Industrial Average increase in value tenfold, peaking at 381.17 on September 3, 1929.
-Shortly before the crash, economist Irving Fisher famously proclaimed "Stock prices have reached what looks like a permanently high plateau."
-The optimism and the financial gains of the great bull market were shaken after a well-publicized September 8 prediction from financial expert Roger Babson that "a crash is coming, and it may be terrific".
+Shortly before the crash, economist Irving Fisher famously proclaimed "Stock prices have reached what looks like a permanently high plateau".
+The optimism and the financial gains of the great bull market have been regarded as having been shaken after a well-publicized September 5 prediction from financial expert Roger Babson, declaring that "a crash is coming, and it may be terrific".
 The initial September decline was thus called the "Babson Break" in the press.
 That was the start of the Great Crash, but until the severe phase of the crash in October, many investors regarded the September "Babson Break" as a "healthy correction" and buying opportunity.